junxit/us-congress-bills-109/metadata.md

 - 2005-10-27 — Introduced in House
 - 2005-10-27 — Introduced in House
 - 2005-10-27 — Referred to the House Committee on Resources.
+- 2005-11-02 — Referred to the Subcommittee on Forests and Forest Health.
+- 2006-06-12 — Considered under suspension of the rules. (consideration: CR H3727-3728)
+- 2006-06-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4162.
+- 2006-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-12 — Mr. Renzi moved to suspend the rules and pass the bill, as amended.
+- 2006-06-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3737-3728)
+- 2006-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3737-3728)